HectorRicardo/simple-music-app/README.md

     1. Instantiate a `MediaSession`.
     2. Set the initial player state in the `MediaSession`:
-        - The state of a player is represented by two classes:
+        - The state of a player is represented by an instance of `PlaybackState`, which has fields for:
-            - `PlaybackState`: describes the player's current operational state.
-Has fields describing:
             - State: Playing/Paused/Buffering/Stopped
             - Player position (for the seekbar)
             - Valid controller actions (both built-in and custom) that can be handled in the current state.
-                    - These actions define what commands and external hardware media buttons the Player will be able to respond to in the current state.
+                - These actions define what commands and external hardware media buttons the Player will respond to in the current state.
-                    - Special case: The `ACTION_PLAY_PAUSE` can only be triggered by an external button.
-If the player is in the PLAYING state, it will correspond to a pause command, else it will correspond to a play command.
             - Active error code, if any.
 Errors can be fatal or non-fatal:
                 -  **Fatal**: Happens when playback is interrupted and cannot resume.
                     -  Set the transport state to `STATE_ERROR` and specify the error with `setErrorMessage(int, CharSequence`).
-                        -  Will be cleared only when playback isn't blocked anymore
+                    -  Should be cleared only when playback isn't blocked anymore
                 - **Non-fatal**: Happens when the app cannot handle a request, but can continue to play.
                     - Player remains in a "normal" state (such as `STATE_PLAYING`) but the `PlaybackState` holds an error.
                     - Can be cleared in the next `PlaybackState` update (or overriden, if a new error comes in).
-            - `MediaMetadata`: describes the material currently playing.
-                - Name of current artist, album, track
-                - Duration of track
-                - Album artwork
-        - **What you must do**: Create and initialize instances of `PlaybackState` and `MediaMetadata` and assign them to the `MediaSession` (caching the builders for reuse).
+        - **What you must do**:
+            - Outside the `onCreate` method, create an instance of `PlaybackState` and persist it as a final instance property of the service.
+            - Initialize this instance inside the onCreate
+            - Assign this instance to the `MediaSession`.
+    3. Assign an instance of `MediaSession.Callback` to the `MediaSession`.
+        - This instance contains the callbacks that react to commands issued from a `MediaController`, most likely by forwading these commands to the player.
+        - Examples of callbacks: `onPlay()`, `onPause()`, `onSeekTo()`, `onSkipToNext()`
-    3. Create an instance of `MediaSession.Callback` and assign it to the `MediaSession`.
-We'll see more about media session callbacks a bit later.
+        - We'll see more about media session callbacks a bit later.
-    4. Set the media session token.
+    5. Link the `MediaSession` to the `MediaBrowserService` by setting the media session token.
+        - `MediaBrowser`s can then discover this session token when connecting to the `MediaBrowserService`.
+        - `MediaController`s will then use the discovered token to communicate with the respective `MediaSession`.

     ```java
     public class SimpleMusicService extends MediaBrowserServiceCompat {
       private final PlaybackStateCompat.Builder playbackStateBuilder = new PlaybackStateCompat.Builder();
       private final MediaSessionCompat.Callback mediaSessionCallbacks = new MediaSessionCompat.Callback() {
-        // Implement callbacks that handle responses to commands issued from a media controller...
+        // Implement callbacks that react to commands issued from a MediaController
+        // most likely by forwading these commands to the player.
       };

       private MediaSessionCompat mediaSession;